pyeventsourcing/kurrentdbclient/README.md

 @dataclass(frozen=True)
 class RecordedEvent:
     """
-    Encapsulates event data that has been recorded in EventStoreDB.
+    Encapsulates event data that has been recorded in KurrentDB.
     """

     type: str